 The final answer is ourselves.
 We also have the obligation to resist.
 That is the way Liberty works.
 Those in power push for more power and we push back to assure our freedoms.
 We must let any government or private power know, that exceeding its authority will be resisted.
 Gandhi and Martin Luther King showed us that violence need not be used, but that we must suffer the violence of the tyrant as the cost of proving our resolve.

 But are we not to obey the law?
 Of course we obey the laws when they do not violate our rights and are made within the proper authority of the law-making body.
 That is what "rule of law" means, not only that laws are to be obeyed but that the laws are themselves lawful.
 When laws exceed authority or violate our rights, then it is our duty to resist.
 Reread the Declaration if you have forgotten why.
 Natural Law and Common Law are the laws of the people.
-Government law, also known as Statutory Law, is the law of the King and requires our vigilance.
+Government law, also known as Statutory Law, is the law of the King and requires our vigilance and resistance.

 Throughout American history citizens have resisted government abuse.
 They often acted imprudently but were acknowledged by the public who saw the point of their grievance.
 Sadly, any reform accomplished is often later circumvented by government as public attention wanes.
 The government and private appetite for power is never abated, so eternal vigilance is mandatory if our freedom is to be preserved.
 We are the balance.